This article will help you read and understand your pathology report for chromophobe renal cell carcinoma.

 Pathologists use the word grade to describe how different the cancer cells in chromophobe renal cell carcinoma look compared the cells normally found in the kidney.
 Pathologists divide the grade into two categories based on how the cancer cells look when examined under the microscope.

 Chromophobe renal cell carcinomas tend to look and behave similarly.
-They are associated with an excellent prognosis (except when sarcomatoid cells are present).
+They are associated with an excellent prognosis (except when sarcomatoid or rhabdoid cells are present).
+For this reason most tumours are considered low grade.

 The normal kidney sits near the back of the body and it is surrounded by fat.
 The adrenal gland sits directly above the kidney and the bladder is attached to the kidney by a long thin tube called the ureter which connects to the kidney in a region called the ‘renal sinus’.